rajatpoddar/NregaBot/README.md

 An intuitive, tab-based interface organized for efficiency:

 ### 🔹 General & Application
-- ✨ **Microsoft Edge Support (New!)** - Launch and use Microsoft Edge directly from the dashboard for all automations.
+- ✨ **Microsoft Edge Support** - Launch and use Microsoft Edge directly from the dashboard for all automations.
+- 🚀 **Smart Updates (New!)** - New Loader Architecture ensures future updates are instant and lightweight (KB size).
+- 📅 **Calendar UI (New!)** - A modern calendar popup across all automations with colored indicators for Sundays/Mondays.
+- 🛡️ **Friendly Error Handling (New!)** - The app now stops gracefully with a clear message if the browser is closed manually.
-- 🚀 **Headless Reporting (New!)** - Reports like 'MR Tracking' now run in the background, freeing up your screen while data is processed.
+- 🚀 **Headless Reporting** - Reports like 'MR Tracking' now run in the background.
-- ✨ **Referral Program (New!)** - Get 15 days of extra validity when a user you refer purchases their first plan.
+- ✨ **Referral Program** - Get 15 days of extra validity when a user you refer purchases their first plan.
-- 💳 **Auto-Renewal (New!)** - Enable auto-renewal (subscription) from the website to ensure your license never expires.
+- 💳 **Auto-Renewal** - Enable auto-renewal (subscription) from the website.
-- ✨ **Device Renaming (New!)** - Rename your activated devices from the app's 'About' tab or the website's 'My Account' page.
+- ✨ **Device Renaming** - Rename your activated devices from the app or website.
-- 🎨 **Dynamic UI** – A modern interface with a dynamic footer, Dark/Light theme support, Skeleton Loading, Toast Notifications, and audible sound effects.
+- 🎨 **Dynamic UI** – A modern interface with Dark/Light theme support, Skeleton Loading, and sound effects.
-- ✨ **Reseller Panel** - Resellers can view user stats and send email reminders from their web panel.
+- ✨ **Reseller Panel** - Resellers can view user stats and send email reminders.

 ### 🏗️ Core NREGA Tasks
 - ✨ **Demand Automation** - Demand laborers from a CSV.
-Supports GP logins, auto-adjusts for 100-day limits, and includes a workflow to **auto-run Work Allocation**.
+Supports GP logins, auto-adjusts for 100-day limits.
-- ✨ **Work Allocation (New!)** - Automatically handle work allocation for a list of work keys.
+- ✨ **Work Allocation** - Automatically allocate work.
+Now includes a **From Date** filter to delete specific allocations.
 - 🗂️ **MR Generator** – Automatically generate and download Muster Roll PDFs.
-Now includes a **Merge PDFs** button.
+Includes a **Merge PDFs** button.
 - ✨ **MR Fill** - Automatically fill Muster Rolls.
-Intelligently marks holidays as absent and includes a manual mode.
+Now auto-fills **Work Start Date** if empty.
-- ⚙️ **MSR Processor** – Process and save Muster Rolls from the MSR Payment page for a list of work codes.
+- ⚙️ **MSR Processor** – Process and save Muster Rolls from the MSR Payment page.
-- 📤 **FTO Generation** – Automates FTO verification with a workflow to **Check Pending ABPS Labour** via MR Tracking.
+- 📤 **FTO Generation** – Automates FTO verification with a workflow to **Check Pending ABPS Labour**.
 - 📋 **Wagelist Automation** – Generate new wagelists and send them for e-FMS payment.
-Includes an option to **save as PDF**.
+Option to **save as PDF**.
-- ✨ **Duplicate MR Print** – Find, save as PDF, and print all Muster Rolls for work codes.
+- ✨ **Duplicate MR Print** – Find, save as PDF, and print all Muster Rolls.
 Includes a **Merge PDFs** button.
 - 🏁 **Scheme Closing** - Automate the process of closing schemes for completed work.
 - 🗑️ **Delete Work Allocation** - Remove work allocations for specified job cards in bulk.